yash9111/questdb.io/docs/reference/api/java-embedded.md

 ```

 A typical application will need only one instance of `CairoEngine`.
 This
-instance will start when application starts and shuts down when application
+instance will start when the application starts and shuts down when the
-closes.
-You will need to close `CairoEngine` gracefully when the application
+application closes.
+You will need to close `CairoEngine` gracefully when the
-stops.
+application stops.

 QuestDB provides a default configuration which only requires the
 `data directory` to be specified.
 For a more advanced usage, the whole